-- The Fund is a permanent entity with long-lived liabilities and, as such, it should strive to be a thoughtful, analytical, and patient investor.
+- The Fund is a permanent entity with long-lived liabilities and, as such, it should strive to be a thoughtful, analytical, and patient investor that is focused on achieving successful outcomes.

 - Clear governance and decision-making structures that promote decisiveness, simplicity, efficiency and accountability are effective and add value to the Fund.

-- Strategic asset allocation is the most important choice in the investment process, with the level of risk assumed by the Fund driven primarily by its allocation to equity investments.
+- Strategic asset allocation is the most critical aspect of the investment process, with the level of risk assumed by the Fund driven primarily by its allocation to equity investments.

 - The Fund should seek to be well compensated for the investment risks it chooses to bear, risks that should be articulated at the time of investment and revisited regularly.